How to write accessible web content

 For sighted users, headings must visually look different by making text bigger, bold and sometimes a different font to normal text.

-For those who cannot see a page, headings need special tags for digital tools to understand and navigate them.
-A screen reader, for example, can then list headings like a table of contents and use them to quickly skip through sections on a page.
+For those who cannot see a page, headings must have special tags for digital tools to understand them.
+A screen reader, for example, can list tagged headings like a table of contents and quickly skip through sections.

 Creating headings as a web editor